Submitty/submitty.github.io/_docs/instructor/team_assignments.md

-Selecting "Yes" will open a new option for maximum team size, which refers to the maximum number of members that can join a team (including the student who creates it).  _Note that instructors can manage teams and override the maximum team size._
+Selecting "Yes" will open a new option for maximum team size, which refers to the maximum number of members that can join a team (including the student who creates it).  _Note that instructors can manage teams and override the maximum team size (see section "Creating and Editing Teams" below)._

 ### Team Lock Date